 IO format Your program should read from standard input and write to standard output.
-The input is a sequence of whitespace-delimited pairs of numbers.
-Each pair of numbers denotes a slide between islands identified by the two numbers.
-The first number on the first line is JJ's starting position.
+The input is a sequence of 2m whitespace-delimited integers, to be interpreted as m disjoint pairs of adjacent integers.
+Each pair of numbers denotes a slide between islands identified by the two integers.
+The very first integer is JJ's starting position.
 Your program's output should consist of one or more lines.
 The first line consists of just one integer j, which is the maximum number of jewels that can be collected subject to the constraints of the problem.
 This line is followed by j + 1 lines, each of which has a single number that identifies an island.
 Visiting the islands in the order denoted by this listing of islands should satisfy the constraints of the problem.